A Guide to Approaching Women On the Street

 - One-word answers

-It’s true that many people are tired of being sexualized and approached aggressively in public.
+It’s true that many people are tired of being approached aggressively in public.
 But it’s absolutely possible to foster respectful street interactions.

 Instead of determining that even one unwanted comment on the street is harassment, we can help men to understand what constitutes street respect and how to exhibit genuine interest in and respect for those around them — not resort to harassing and intimidating others.